|

 Tool calculates switching losses and estimated temperature rise for the company’s IHLP inductors in buck, boost, and buck-boost converter applications based on user-specified operating conditions.
 These include input and output voltage, frequency, output current, ambient temperature, and the selected 0.1-µH to 10-µH inductance value. view »

-| Industry, Academic, and Professional Organizations
+Industry, Academic, and Professional Organizations

-Founded in 2009, GRAPES is a National Science Foundation Industry/University Cooperative Research Center focused on “design, development, evaluation, control, and standardization of grid-connected power electronic equipment on both the supply and load side of power systems.”
-Its mission is “is to accelerate the adoption and insertion of power electronics into the electric grid in order to improve system stability, flexibility, robustness, and economy.”
+Founded in 2009, GRAPES is a National Science Foundation Industry/University Cooperative Research Center focused on "design, development, evaluation, control, and standardization of grid-connected power electronic equipment on both the supply and load side of power systems."
+Its mission is "to accelerate the adoption and insertion of power electronics into the electric grid in order to improve system stability, flexibility, robustness, and economy."
 On the academic side, its participants include the Universities of Arkansas and South Carolina.
 Resources here include descriptions of current research projects, facilities, and employment opportunities. view »

 ECOS Consulting and the Electric Power Research Institute (EPRI) built this site “to initiate a global dialogue about energy efficient power supplies.”
 The site provides information on initiatives to study and improve the active mode-efficiency of power supplies, both external and internal.
 This site discusses opportunities for improving power supply efficiency on a national scale and organized efforts within the U.S. to improve power supply efficiency.
 The site presents test reports on the performance of specific power supply models, and other power supply-related research, gives information on power supply test protocols in development, and discusses power supply efficiency policies.
 (For information on standby power consumption see Lawrence Berkeley National Laboratory's website, http://standby.lbl.gov.) view »